Differential Privacy for Government Agencies -- Are We There Yet?

 \section{Data availability and access}

-Most companies that already ensure some form of formal privacy when collecting their data are from the tech industry.
-While these companies cannot rely on a trusted data curator, which means that the data need to be protected before they are transferred to the company (local differential privacy), they all collect massive amounts of data every day.
-This offers two advantages: First, for certain types of queries such as counting queries the amount of uncertainty that needs to be added to ensure differential privacy is only related to the sensitivity of the statistic of interest and not to the size of data.
-For example, the same amount of noise needs to be added to protect a frequency table irrespective of whether the table is based on 20 records or 10 million records.
-However, adding, say, a noise value of 3 to a cell count of 5 will obviously have a stronger impact on any findings based on this table than adding the same value to a cell count of 3.5 million.
-In other words, the signal clearly dominates the noise in the latter case, but not in the first case.
-Second, the data become outdated and irrelevant quickly.
-With so much data being collected everyday, there is no need to still look at yesterday's data.
-This also implies that these companies can basically start with a new privacy budget regularly (there is a caveat as the information collected over time might be correlated, which will spill additional information, but it seems that this issue is currently ignored at least in some of the deployments \citep{tang2017}).
+Many of the previous deployments of DP used the concept in situations where massive amounts of data are collected every day \citep{erlingsson2014,adp2017,ding2017,Facebook2020}.
+This offers two advantages: First, for certain types of queries the sensitivity of the statistic of interest, which governs how much uncertainty needs to be introduced to ensure DP, does not depend on the size of the data (sensitivity in this context measures how much the statistic changes if one record in the data is altered).
+One example of such queries are counting queries, that is, statistics that simply count how many records in a database have a specific set of attributes.
+This implies that the same amount of noise needs to be added to protect a frequency table (which is based on multiple counting queries) irrespective of whether the table is based on 20 records or 10 million records.
+Second, the companies typically use the data to learn about current user behavior and using older data will increase the risks of not adopting fast enough to changes in this behavior.
+This implies (at least in theory) that one can start with a new privacy budget regularly since older data quickly lose their value (there is a caveat, as more data about the same individuals might be collected over time, which will spill additional information, but this issue seems to be ignored, at least in some of the deployments \citep{tang2017,josep2020}).